1-877-919-8833

 The Power of Orange County AA Meetings

 During a meeting at the program, everyone in attendance is encouraged to tell the others about their experiences with alcohol.
 These shared stories may include tales of success, failure, and everything in between.
-This modality allows participating members to get their innermost feelings out into the open and find security and encouragement from people who have experienced the same events.

 What Purpose Do the 12 Steps Serve in AA?